ECTS

 Objectives

-This initial training is thus a general bachelor's degree whose primary purpose is to lead students to extend their studies with a master's degree (or equivalent) in the disciplines of biology of organisms, evolutionary biology, or ecology, as well as related disciplines (scientific communication, ecosystem management, epidemiology, history of science and epistemology, etc.).
-The teaching is focused on the acquisition of the scientific approach.
-As in all the courses of the SV specialisation, particular attention is paid to teaching such as tutorials, practical work, the use of manipulation, experimentation and a field approach (within the logistical limits of what the large number of students allows us).
-The courses also leave a lot of room for the autonomy of the students to carry out several projects, most often in groups, involving a high level of practice with communication tools (summary reports, posters, slide shows, etc.), and in particular the realization of oral presentations, in French or English.
+This initial training is therefore a general bachelor's degree whose primary purpose is to encourage students to continue their studies with a master's degree (or equivalent) in the disciplines of organismal biology, evolutionary biology, or ecology, as well as related disciplines (scientific communication, ecosystem management, epidemiology, history of science and epistemology, etc.).
+The courses focus on the acquisition of scientific methods.
+As in all SV programs, particular attention is paid to tutorials, practical work, hands-on activities, experimentation, and fieldwork (within the logistical limits of our large student numbers).
+The courses also give students a great deal of autonomy to carry out several projects, most often in groups, involving a high level of communication skills (summary reports, posters, slideshows, etc.), and in particular the delivery of oral presentations in French or English.

-A significant proportion of the teaching units are oriented from the first year of the Bachelor's degree (L1) in Life Sciences Health and Environment (SVSE) towards these disciplines, but the course does not actually begin until the second year (L2).
-In addition, L2 and L3 (third year) are closely linked, with L3 building on the achievements of L2.
-All groups of organisms and all environments will be covered during the 3 years of the bachelor's degree, even if the courses also use knowledge of model species.
-The desire of the teaching teams is to take into account the real diversity in order to better understand the living world, in particular by using the local biological richness (organisms present on campus, in the Montpellier agglomeration and in Mediterranean ecosystems).
-The courses are based on and open to related disciplines such as physiology, biochemistry, microbiology, ecotoxicology, and immunology.
+A significant proportion of teaching units are geared towards these disciplines from the first year of the Bachelor's degree (L1) in Life Sciences, Health and the Environment (SVSE), but the course does not really begin until the second year (L2).
+Furthermore, L2 and L3 (third year) are closely linked, with L3 building on the knowledge acquired in L2.
+All groups of organisms and all environments will be covered during the three years of the bachelor's degree, although the courses also draw on knowledge of model species.
+The teaching teams aim to reflect real diversity in order to better understand living organisms, drawing in particular on the local biological wealth (organisms present on campus, in the Montpellier metropolitan area, and in Mediterranean ecosystems).
+The courses draw on and open up related disciplines such as physiology, biochemistry, microbiology, ecotoxicology, and immunology.

 Know-how and skills

-The skills that students who will follow the Life Sciences degree in BE must acquire are:
+The skills that students pursuing a Bachelor's degree in Life Sciences with a BE track must acquire are:

-- To know the different levels of organization of living things (ranging from the organism to the biosphere), and their interactions;
+- Understand the different levels of organization of living things (ranging from organisms to the biosphere) and their interactions;

-- To know the biodemographic and adaptive strategies of organisms, in relation to their resources, their interactions and the characteristics of their living environment;
+- Understand the biodemographic and adaptive strategies of organisms in relation to their resources, interactions, and the characteristics of their living environment.

-- Know how to implement the different approaches and tools used in evolutionary biology and ecology: observation, sampling, experimentation and statistical analyses;
+- Know how to implement the various approaches and tools used in evolutionary biology and ecology: observation, sampling, experimentation, and statistical analysis.

-- Knowing how to use tools to describe biodiversity, from the gene to the biosphere;
+- Know how to implement tools for describing biodiversity, from genes to the biosphere;

-- To know the applications of organism biology, evolutionary biology and ecology (health, agronomy, conservation, restoration).
+- Know the applications of organismal biology, evolutionary biology, and ecology (health, agronomy, conservation, restoration).

-- To know the process of knowledge formation in different disciplines (hypotheses, experimental results, polemical results, mathematical theorems, scientific facts).
+- Understand the process of knowledge formation in different disciplines (hypotheses, experimental results, controversial findings, mathematical theorems, scientific facts).

 - Know-how: